DhruviMandaviya/DhruviMandaviya/README.md

 ### Glad to see you here! 🤩 &nbsp;

-Here's a more casual, human-written version with emojis and a dash of humor:

 Dhruvi Mandaviya – Data Engineer & Analyst 🚀👩‍💻

 Hey there!
 I’m Dhruvi, a data nerd with 3+ years of experience transforming messy data into clear, actionable insights 📊.
 I’ve built data pipelines that are more reliable than my morning coffee machine ☕, working across cloud platforms like AWS, Azure, and Snowflake.
 If it’s data-related, I’ve probably done it—ETL, data modeling, analysis—you name it! 💻